Uisang

 A Korean folk story relates how, when he was young, Uisang fell in love with a beautiful girl, Myo Hwa ("Delicate Flower") but she was chosen by the king of Silla to be sent as a gift to the Chinese Emperor thus thwarting their relationship.
 This turned Uisang to the religious life and he became a monk.
 Myo Hwa in desperation tried to commit suicide on the journey in China by throwing herself in the river.
 However, she was rescued and nursed back to health by a family who subsequently adopted her.
 Many years later she met Uisang on his travels to China but he explained that he was now a monk and could not go back with her to Silla as she wished.
 However, he said he would visit her when his studies in China were complete.
 This he did ten years later.
 Unfortunately, Myo Hwa was not at home so Uisang left her a note and hurried to get his ship back to Silla.
-Myo Hwa returned and realized she had just missed him and ran down to the sea to try and catch him before he left.
+Myo Hwa returned and realized she had just missed him and ran down to the sea to try to catch him before he left.
 The ship however had already left the shore and in desperation she leapt in the water.
 As she hit the water she was magically transformed into a dragon by the strength of her love and she was able to follow the ship back to Silla.

 Safely arrived in Silla, Uisang went on to found Buseoksa, a temple in the Gyeongsangbuk-do (North Gyeongsang) mountains.
 The temple name means "Floating Rock" and is derived from an incident in which Myo Hwa, as a dragon, scares away some bandits by magically raising a boulder into the air.
 She is said to have transformed herself into a rock to continue protecting the site and her lover, Uisang.
 (Story related by Mu Soeng Sunim, 1987).